SamMauldin/octo-node/README.md

 Running multiple nodes under one external IP
 ============================================
 You can run multiple nodes under one IP, but you will need to use a different port on each node.
-There are also some quicks when nodes are run with this.
+There are also some quirks when nodes are run with this.